Date of Award

 In this comparative study, I explore the underlying social and economic situation of Beurs and Francophone writers to find parallels within the novels, since most Francophone and Beur novels are autobiographical.
 I also analyze the writing and linguistic styles and language (such as borrow words and verlan) employed by the authors to support the larger themes of the novels.
 I contribute to our understanding of Francophone literature and add a new critical perspective to reading the changing generations in the two novels written by Beur and Maghreb authors.

 Allen, Christen M., "Generational Differences Between North African Francophone Literatures: The New Stories of Immigrants in France" (2009).
-Undergraduate Honors Theses.
-Paper 6.
+Undergraduate Honors Capstone Projects.
+6.